Stoping: Square-set stoping

-Square-set stoping is a historical method stoping which relies on interlocking timbers set into place forming a grid, wedged tightly against the rock.
+Square-set stoping is a historical method of stoping which relies on interlocking timbers set into place forming a grid, wedged tightly against the rock.
 As the mining progresses, generally upwards, new timber sets are added to fill the void.
 Ore is dropped through the sets freely or fed into chutes and either loaded into ore cars or mucked out from there.

 Depending on rock conditions and other technical considerations, once the stope has reached its engineered height, it may be left open or backfilled for support.
 A common historical method of hydraulic fill involved dumping waste rock into a completed stope, then slurrying in a mixture of mill sand and water.
 The water drains away leaving the sand to lock the fill in place.
 Other methods of hydraulic fill using cement and mill sand, such as paste fill, are more contemporary methods of stoping and unlikely used in conjunction with the antiquated method of squareset timbering.

-Cementatious forms of fill are a highly specialized method of stoping requiring expert input.